Defending Membership Inference Attacks via Privacy-aware Sparsity Tuning: Method: Privacy-Aware Sparsity Tuning

-By applying our method during tuning, we not only stringently regularize sensitive parameters but also preserve model utility by sparing less sensitive parameters from excessive regularization.
-Specifically, Figures~\ref{fig:weight_distribution} and \ref{fig:gini_epoch} confirm the effectiveness of our method in mitigating over-parameterization both intuitively and quantitatively: after PAST tuning, more parameters are concentrated around 0 in the weight distribution, and the Gini index—a measure of sparsity—also significantly decreases.
-Figure \ref{fig:loss_gap_epoch} further illustrates the impact of our tuning on the loss gap, which sharply declines after the beginning of tuning at epoch 100, demonstrating the method’s ability to quickly reduce the loss gap and enhance resistance to privacy attacks.
+\paragraph{Empirical Analysis of PAST} Our PAST not only stringently regularizes sensitive parameters but also preserves model utility by sparing less sensitive parameters from excessive regularization.
+Specifically, to evaluate the sparsity effect of our PAST, we conduct experiments on CIFAR-10 using 100 epochs of standard training, followed by 50 epochs of sparse fine-tuning with our PAST.
+As shown in Figures~\ref{fig:weight_distribution} and \ref{fig:gini_epoch}, the results show our method mitigates over-parameterization both intuitively and quantitatively: (1) more parameters are concentrated around 0 in the weight distribution after PAST tuning; (2) the Gini index, a sparsity metric defined in previous work~\citep{hurley2009comparing, goswami2021sparsity} and presented in Appendix~\ref{sec:gini_index}, also increases significantly.
+We also present the variation in loss gap before and after PAST tuning in Figure~\ref{fig:loss_gap_epoch}.
+The results show that the loss gap sharply decreases after applying our PAST, demonstrating our method’s capability to reduce the loss gap and enhance resistance to privacy attacks.

+\paragraph{Fine-tuning with PAST} Standard weight regularization is usually employed from the beginning of model training to alleviate overfitting.
+This makes it challenging to achieve an optimal trade-off between privacy and utility, as uniform regularization restricts the model's capacity.
+Instead, we introduce PAST after the model has converged in terms of the training loss.
+Specifically, we employ our PAST to fine-tune the models after standard training.
+The tuning mechanism of PAST enables our method to be applied to trained models without retraining from scratch.
+As a result, existing models can be fine-tuned with PAST to mitigate the risk of privacy leakage, which enhances the practical applicability of the method.
+In addition, our method is plug-and-play, making it directly applicable to existing defense methods.
+Figure~\ref{fig:PAST+} in Section~\ref{sec:exp_results} shows that our method can improve the performance of existing defenses.